Undarra Lava Tubes

 While camped at Mount Surprise for the night, our travels briefly split in two.
 Neil held down the fort with Zoe in the motorhome, while Cameron headed off on a side quest he’d been itching to tick off: the Undara Lava Tubes.

-Formed over 190,000 years ago, these massive tubes were created when rivers of molten lava flowed from the Undara Volcano.
-The surface cooled and hardened while the fiery lava beneath kept moving, leaving behind long hollow tunnels.
+Formed over 190,000 years ago, rivers of molten lava flowed from the Undara Volcano, creating these tubes.
+The surface cooled and hardened as the fiery lava beneath continued to move, leaving behind long, hollow tunnels.
 Today, they make up one of the world’s most extensive lava tube systems—and they’re right here in Far North Queensland.

 The guided tour takes you down into these giant underground caverns, some stretching so wide and high they feel more like cathedrals than caves.
 In places, water still pools inside, catching the dim light and making the space even more surreal.
 Tania, the super-knowledgeable guide, wove geology with history, from Indigenous stories of the landscape to the European discovery of the tubes.

-It’s not a hard walk, but you do need to be on a tour, access is only available with guides to help protect the fragile environment.
+It’s not a challenging walk, but you do need to be on a guided tour; access is only available with a guide to help protect the fragile environment.
 And honestly, having someone explain the scale of what you’re standing in makes it all the more mind-blowing.

 While Neil and Zoe enjoyed a quieter afternoon back at camp, Cameron returned buzzing with excitement (and a couple of hundred photos).
 The Undara Lava Tubes might not be the easiest detour, but if you’re anywhere nearby, they’re worth every kilometre.